saltoricristiano/gipso-sfouda/README.md

 Reference will be uploaded after publication !:rocket:

 ## Acknowledgments
-The work was partially supported by OSRAM GmbH and was carried out in the Vision and Learning joint laboratory of FBK and UNITN.
+The work was partially supported by OSRAM GmbH,  by the Italian Ministry of Education, Universities and Research (MIUR) ”Dipartimenti di Eccellenza 2018-2022”, by the SHIELD project, funded by the European Union’s Joint Programming Initiative – Cultural Heritage, Conservation, Protection and Use joint call and, it was carried out in the Vision and Learning joint laboratory of FBK and UNITN.

 ## Thanks
 We thanks the open source projects [DIP](https://github.com/fabiopoiesi/dip), [Minkowski-Engine](https://github.com/NVIDIA/MinkowskiEngine), and [KNN-KUDA](https://github.com/unlimblue/KNN_CUDA).